ShashaAde/Domain-Network-Project/README.md

   Here I am able to access the CEO folder, where I can do everything, but delete and take over files.

   ### Created a webpage by setting up WordPress with Linux (Ubuntu desktop).
+  Used Ubuntu's guide on how to Install and configure WordPress https://ubuntu.com/tutorials/install-and-configure-wordpress#1-overview
   ## Installed Dependencies

   sudo apt update